-Generally we collect personal information when you make an application to become an AFTA Member or apply to become an AFTA Travel Accreditation Scheme (ATAS) participant.
+Generally, we collect personal information when you make an application to become an AFTA Member or apply to become or continue as an AFTA Travel Accreditation Scheme (ATAS) participant.
 We may also collect personal information when you email us, write to us, call us or register with us for courses or another service provided by AFTA.

 This personal information may include your full name, agency name, phone and fax numbers, e-mail address and street and postal address.